stephanieyenyu/AMR_System/docs/database.md

 ## `packages`

-The core table and the sole source of truth for parcel state.
-Deliveries and returns share it, distinguished by `task_type`.
+The core table and the sole true source of package status.
+Deliveries and returns share this table, and are distinguished by `task_type`.

 ### Identity and state